JPMorgan warns 465,000 card users on data loss after cyber attack

 The cards were issued for corporations to pay employees and for government agencies to issue tax refunds, unemployment compensation and other benefits.

-JPMorgan said on Wednesday it had detected that the web servers used by its site www.ucard.chase.com had been breached in the middle of September.
+JPMorgan said on Wednesday it detected that its web servers used by its site www.ucard.chase.com had been breached in the middle of September.
 It then fixed the issue and reported it to law enforcement.

-Bank spokesman Michael Fusco said that since the breach was discovered, the bank has been trying to find out exactly which accounts were involved and what information may have been compromised.
+Bank spokesman Michael Fusco said that in the months since the breach was discovered the bank has been investigating to find out exactly which accounts were involved and what pieces of information could have been taken.
 He declined to discuss how the attackers breached the bank's network.

-Fusco said the bank was notifying the cardholders, who account for about 2 percent of its roughly 25 million UCard users, about the breach because it couldn't rule out the possibility that their personal information was among the data removed from its servers.
+Fusco said the bank is notifying the cardholders, who account for about 2 percent of its roughly 25 million UCard users, about the breach because it cannot rule out the possibility that their personal information was among the data removed from its servers.

 The bank typically keeps the personal information of its customers encrypted, or scrambled, as a security precaution.
 However, during the course of the breach, personal data belonging to those customers had temporarily appeared in plain text in files the computers use to log activity.